dragomano/Light-Portal/docs/src/fr/glossary.md

 ## Article

-Cartes sur la page d'accueil qui affichent le contenu défini dans les paramètres : forums ou sujets, pages, images, etc.
+Cards on the front page that display the content set in the settings: forum boards or topics, pages, images, etc.

 ## Catégorie